Metrilo/custom-integration/README.md

 :warning: It is extremely important _not_ to cache any customer-action-specific calls.
 This will result in events being attributed to the wrong customer, which cannot be undone.
 If you are using full page caching, consider adding some sort of hole-punching mechanism.

-:warning: Processing the calls to our API does not happen instantly - please allow for about a minute for them to be processed.
+:information_source: Processing the calls to our API does not happen instantly - please allow for about a minute for them to be processed.

-:warning: Keep in mind that if you try to send any tracking event for a resource that doesn't exist in Metrilo, your request won't be processed.
+:information_source: Keep in mind that if you try to send any tracking event for a resource that doesn't exist in Metrilo, your request won't be processed.

 #### Identify